Reviewed on April 16, 2026 · By North York Guide Editorial

 Gamjatang (Pork Bone Soup) — the dish that built this institution.
 Also excellent: LA Kalbi and Kimchi Fried Rice.
 Perfect for a late-night meal at any hour.

-Google Maps: 4 stars (2,630+ reviews).
+Google Maps: 4.0★ (2,630+ reviews).
 Uber Eats: 94% approval for KamjaTang (3,262 likes).
-Iconic 24/7 operation — one of the few Korean restaurants that never closes.
+The only 24/7 Korean kitchen on the Yonge corridor.

 Hidden Gem Hanyang Jokbal braised pig trotters